 Localisation and community resilience in a time of transition.

-These farmed valleys are ringed by mountain ranges of mature or re-establishing forest: the Rubicon State Forest, the Marysville State Forest, and the Black Range State Forest.
-It’s a magical landscape of cascading waterfalls, snowfields, and a large distribution of towering mountain ash trees – an ecosystem that stores more carbon than any other forest on the planet.
+These farmed valleys are ringed by forested mountain ranges: the Rubicon State Forest, the Marysville State Forest, and the Black Range State Forest (which connects to Toolangi state forest).
+It’s a magical landscape of cascading waterfalls, snowfields, and a large distribution of towering mountain ash trees – an ecosystem that stores more carbon per hectare than any other forest on the planet.

-What pulled me home from the city was memories of the Rubicon State Forest: jumping into the cold swimming hole at Rubicon river, horse riding through the Rubicon and Royston Ranges, and camping in the bush where owl calls populate the night and bright red and green king parrots greet you at dawn.
-The wonder I felt while exploring this forest in my childhood undoubtedly informed my love for nature.
+What pulled me home from the city was memories of the Rubicon State Forest: jumping into the cold swimming hole at Rubicon river, horse riding through the ranges, and camping in the bush where owl calls populate the night and bright red and green king parrots greet you at dawn.
+The wonder I felt while exploring this forest in my childhood undoubtedly informed my love for the nature.
 But in my absence, and to my deep despair, these ranges have been terraformed into a checkerboard of barren fields and blackberry by industrial, clear-fell logging.

 Logging in the Rubicon State Forest.